IsraelZablianov/angular-redux-example/README.md

 # Angular Redux Example

 This is a POC project to learn how redux is integrated with Angular and RxJs.</br>
-This is a todo list project based on https://github.com/sitepoint-editors/angular-todo-app
+todo style based on https://github.com/sitepoint-editors/angular-todo-app

 ### How to use redux with Angular
 lets start with some installation